pvanhoof/dir-examples/README.md

 > 2. MINOR version when you add functionality in a backwards-compatible manner, and
 > 3. PATCH version when you make backwards-compatible bug fixes.

-When you have an API then that API can change over time.
-You typically want to version those API changes so that the users of your library can adopt to newer versions of the API while at the same time still using older versions of the API.
-For this we need to follow section 4.3. called "multiple libraries versions" of the [Autotools Mythbuster documentation](https://autotools.io/libtool/version.html).
+When you have an API, that API can change over time.
+You typically want to version those API changes so that the users of your library can adopt to newer versions of the API while at the same time other users still use older versions of your API.
+For this we can follow section 4.3. called "multiple libraries versions" of the [autotools mythbuster documentation](https://autotools.io/libtool/version.html).
 It states:

 > In this situation, the best option is to append part of the library's version information to the library's name, which is exemplified by Glib's libglib-2.0.so.0 > soname.
 To do so, the declaration in the Makefile.am has to be like this:
 >